-This type has an emergency locking

-retractor (like 1, above) that can be switched to an automatic locking retractor (like 2, above).
+This type is the most common.
+It has an emergency locking retractor (like 1, above) that can be switched for use with car seats to an automatic locking retractor (like 2, above).
 It may be on either a lap belt or a lap-shoulder belt.
 The belt may have a label on it telling you how it works (L).
 You can also read about it in the car owner's manual.

-L. Label on seat belt
+L. Label on seat

-To switch the retractor: First run the seat belt through the car seat belt path and buckle.
-Next slowly pull on the belt until all the webbing is out of the retractor.
-Now let go of the belt (you may hear it clicking as it locks into the retractor).
+To switch the retractor: First run the seat belt through the car seat belt path and buckle it.
+Next, slowly pull on the shoulder belt until all the webbing is out of the retractor.
+Now, let go of the belt.
+(You may hear it clicking as it locks into the retractor).
 Push loose webbing back into the retractor.
 When all the slack is in the retractor, the belt will stay tight around the car seat.
 The belt will loosen only when it is unbuckled.